qupath/qupath-extension-omero/README.md

   * This method can read every image and access raw pixel values.
-  * However, you have to install the OMERO Java dependencies to enable it: from the [OMERO download page](https://www.openmicroscopy.org/omero/downloads/), under "OMERO Java", download the .zip file, unzip it and copy the content of the *libs* folder in your extension directory.
+  * However, you have to install the OMERO Java dependencies to enable it: from the [OMERO download page](https://www.openmicroscopy.org/omero/downloads/), under "OMERO Java", download the .zip file, unzip it and copy the *libs* folder in your extension directory.
   * Note that it is not possible to use the Ice API when accessing an OMERO server with a guest account, you have to be authenticated.